Motueka vacation rentals

 With cool and pleasant weather throughout the year, all four seasons are a great time to seek out Motueka accommodations.
 Remember that seasons in the Southern Hemisphere are opposite to those in the US.
 During the summer (November through February), take advantage of the comfortably warm temperatures by taking a kayak onto the bay or hopping on one of the many boat tours that explore the coastline.
 January and February are generally the driest months of the year.
 The rains pick back up in March, and while the winter months (May through September) are rarely cold, they do get wet and overcast, and the town quiets down.
 This is still a wonderful time to explore Motueka, but you may want to check with activity operators to see if they are still running tours.
 All year long, you can join the locals shopping at Motueka’s Sunday market and pick up freshly baked goods, artisanal products, and vintage and hand-crafted clothing.

-What are the top things to do in Motueka?
+Top things to do in Motueka

 Motueka District Museum